Mental Health Facilities Ross County, OH

 Scioto Paint Valley Mental Health Center Floyd Simantel Clinic

-Scioto Paint Valley Mental Health Center Floyd Simantel Clinic is a mental health treatment center in Ross County, OH, located at 312 East 2nd Street, 45601 zip code area.
-Scioto Paint Valley Mental Health Center Floyd Simantel Clinic provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Scioto Paint Valley Mental Health Center Floyd Simantel Clinic offers dialectical behavior therapy, trauma therapy and group therapy to adults, young adults and seniors 65 or older.
-Scioto Paint Valley Mental Health Center Floyd Simantel Clinic also supports seniors or older adults, people with HIV or AIDS and veterans.
-Additional services at Scioto Paint Valley Mental Health Center Floyd Simantel Clinic consist of housing services, suicide prevention services and case management.
+Scioto Paint Valley Mental Health Center Floyd Simantel Clinic is one of mental health facilities in Ross County, Ohio, located at 312 East 2nd Street, 45601 zip code.
+Scioto Paint Valley Mental Health Center Floyd Simantel Clinic provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Scioto Paint Valley Mental Health Center Floyd Simantel Clinic provides behavior modification, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Scioto Paint Valley Mental Health Center Floyd Simantel Clinic also supports people requiring dual diagnosis treatment, patients with eating disorders and military families.
+Additional services provided at Scioto Paint Valley Mental Health Center Floyd Simantel Clinic include case management, suicide prevention services and supported housing.

 Chillicothe Va Medical Center Mental Healthcare Line (116a)

-Chillicothe Va Medical Center Mental Healthcare Line 116a is a mental health facility in Ross County, OH, located at 17273 State Route 104, 45601.
-Chillicothe Va Medical Center Mental Healthcare Line 116a provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
-Chillicothe Va Medical Center Mental Healthcare Line 116a provides activity therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Chillicothe Va Medical Center Mental Healthcare Line 116a also supports seniors or older adults, active duty military and people with PTSD.
-Some other services available at Chillicothe Va Medical Center Mental Healthcare Line 116a include integrated primary care services, supported housing and education services.
+Chillicothe Va Medical Center Mental Healthcare Line 116a is a mental health clinic in Ross County, OH, located at 17273 State Route 104, 45601.
+Chillicothe Va Medical Center Mental Healthcare Line 116a provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
+Chillicothe Va Medical Center Mental Healthcare Line 116a offers dialectical behavior therapy, activity therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Chillicothe Va Medical Center Mental Healthcare Line 116a also supports veterans, people with Alzheimer's or dementia and seniors or older adults.
+Additional services offered at Chillicothe Va Medical Center Mental Healthcare Line 116a include assertive community treatment, suicide prevention services and illness management and recovery.

 Frequently Asked Questions About Mental Health Treatment in Ross County, OH